T-Mobile US quarterly revenue, profit beat estimates

 The company has been gaining share from bigger rivals Verizon Communications Inc and AT&T Inc in an oversaturated U.S. wireless market.
 T-Mobile had a number of promotional offers in the fourth quarter, including a free iPhone 7 offer with eligible trade-in around Black Friday.

-T-Mobile US could face more competition following Verizon's announcement on Sunday that it would reintroduce an unlimited data plan.
+T-Mobile could face more competition following Verizon's announcement earlier this week that it would reintroduce an unlimited data plan.

 Net income rose to US$390 million, or 45 cents per share, for the quarter from US$297 million, or 34 cents per share, a year earlier.
 Total revenue rose 23.4 percent to US$10.18 billion.